Ojo de Agua Raid: Aftermath

-By the end of the raid one civilian and three American soldiers had been killed and eight wounded including the Ojo de Agua post's commanding officer, Sergeant Schaffer, who was included among the former.
-The Seditionistas also took several casualties, with five men dead and at least nine others wounded, of whom two later died.
-A Japanese man was found among the dead, as were two Carranzista soldiers, a fact which was seen as evidence that the Carranzistas had been supporting the Plan of San Diego.
-The American soldiers were commended for their bravery during the raid, and Sergeant First Class Herbert Reeves Smith was awarded a Distinguished Service Cross for his actions during the engagement.
+By the end of the raid one civilian and three U.S. soldiers, including commanding officer Sergeant Schaffer, had been killed and eight wounded.
+The Sediciosos lost five men dead and at least nine others wounded, two of whom later died.
+A Japanese man and two Carrancista soldiers were found among the dead which was seen as evidence that the Carrancistas had been supporting the Plan of San Diego.
+The U.S. soldiers were commended for their bravery during the raid, and Sergeant Smith was awarded a Distinguished Service Cross for his actions during the engagement.

-The Seditionista raid on Ojo de Agua had a vast impact on American military strategy in the area.
-The severity of the raid led the commanding American general in the region, General Frederick Funston, to reinforce the Texas–Mexico border region with troops and to contact Washington with demands that he be allowed to give no quarter to any Mexican raiders who attacked the United States in the future.
-Although Washington denied General Funston his request, the raids did come to an end when Washington finally gave diplomatic recognition to the Mexican government under Carranza.
-Wishing to maintain good relations with the American government, Carranza ordered the Seditionista commanders to cease their raiding activities.
+The Sedicioso raid on Ojo de Agua impacted American military strategy in the area.
+The commanding U.S. general in the region, General Frederick Funston, reinforced the border region with troops and requested to be allowed to give no quarter to any Mexican raiders who attacked the United States in the future.
+General Funston's request was denied and the raids came to an end when Washington recognized the Mexican government under Carranza.
+Wishing to maintain good relations with the United States, Carranza ordered the Sedicioso commanders to cease their raiding activities.
 Without support from the Mexican federal government the Plan of San Diego movement fell apart and there were no further Mexican invasions of the United States until the Villistas raids began in 1916.